 We provide a safe, dignified and fulfilling experience for our students – but we continually strive to make what we do even better.

-Our skills centre at Greenbanks in Barham has reached the end of its usable life.
+Our skills centre in Barham has reached the end of its usable life.
 Huts that were built to get us started almost 30 years ago are now beyond simple make do and mend.
 The facilities are basic.
 We want more for our students.

 The new buildings will replace our existing facilities and provide a better environment for students in energy efficient spaces.
 The redevelopment will allow us to meet existing demand but we will also create new services: